irondrive/andromeda-server/README.md

 Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
 From here you will probably want to create and use a session with your new account using `accounts createsession`.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

 #### Database Config
-The `server dbconf` command will store the new configuration file (Config.php) by default in the core/database folder.
-When Andromeda runs it checks `core/database`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.
+The `server dbconf` command will store the new configuration file (Config.php) by default in the root (index.php) folder.
+When Andromeda runs it checks its root, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.

 For example to create and use an SQLite database - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db`.
 SQLite is only recommended for testing or tiny deployments.